-By using this online JPEG Compressor and Resizer you can compress your JPEG files to a much smaller file size by adjusting the quality of the image and/or resizing the image.
+By using this online JPEG Compressor and Resizer you can compress JPEG (JPG) files to a considerably smaller file size (ie. from 200kb to 100kb, or even 50kb) by adjusting the quality of the image and/or resizing the image.
+The lower the quality and the smaller the size of the image, the smaller the file size.

 Adjust Compression Level: Here you can adjust the compression rate/quality of your JPEG file from 1 to 99.
 The lower the number the smaller the size of your image will be (and the lower the quality will be) and vice versa.

 Scale Width: Scale the width of your image.
 The smaller the width the smaller the file size will be.
-The height will automatically scale to the proportional size as well.
+When using this option the height of the image will automatically scale to the proportional size as well.

 Scale Height: Scale the height of your JPEG picture to reduce the image height and the JPEG file size.
-Width will automatically scale in proportion.
+The width of the image will automatically scale in proportion.

-By reducing the file size of your JPG images you reduce the download time of the image files your visitors have to load to fully load your website's pages.
+By reducing the file size of JPEG images that are being used on your website you can reduce the download time for the web image files your visitors have to load when loading one of your pages that display these images.
+Keep in mind that the best method to load web images for performance is to lazy load them.

 Test and analyze the loading times of your website.